Angela Lien

-Angela "Angie" Lien (born January 16, 1981) is an American former competitive figure skater.
-She is the 2003 Winter Universiade silver medalist.
+Angela "Angie" Lien (born January 16, 1981) is an American former competitive figure skater, and the 2003 Winter Universiade silver medalist.
 She was the oldest competitor in the ladies' division at both the 2007 U.S. Figure Skating Championships and the 2008 U.S. Figure Skating Championships.

 In 2013, Lien joined the Disney on Ice tour.

+In 2025, Angie is a coach for the Duluth Figure Skating Club.